 A strong firm base starts with the feet and ankles, if you have feet or ankle problems, they will affect everything else that hinges on this area.
 Kettlebell training in bare feet will greatly improve feet mobility and strength.
-Specific ankle exercises should be implemented to strengthen and work on mobility of the ankles.
+Specific ankle exercises should be implemented to strengthen and work on the mobility of the ankles.
 Some deep static squats with lateral movements are great for this.

 Next are the calves, there is not much emphasis on the calves, yes the heel comes off the ground at the end of the follow-through, however, as the name implies, it’s a follow-through, not a push-through, so no explosive action from the calves.
-Having said that, you should never neglect an area, but you need to be aware what the focus points are.
+Having said that, you should never neglect an area, but you need to be aware of what the focus points are.
 Bodyweight calf raises are great for ankle mobility, so here you kill two birds with one stone.
-Bodyweight or kettlebell squat style get-ups are the next thing that is great for ankle mobility, it’s also great for the hips, so we have those covered with one great exercise.
-If you add a kettlebell to the get-up then you have shoulder stabilisation and strength covered as well, very early on in the analysis we’ve already discovered that the kettlebell get-up is a great exercise for golfers to include in their training.
+Bodyweight or kettlebell squat style get-up is the next thing that is great for ankle mobility, it’s also great for the hips, so we have those covered with one great exercise.
+If you add a kettlebell to the get-up then you have shoulder stabilization and strength covered as well, very early on in the analysis we’ve already discovered that the kettlebell get-up is a great exercise for golfers to include in their training.

 Following is a great video on some get-up variations for exactly that.

 The thighs of course play a big part in providing a good solid base, no need to have legs like the hulk, but you want some strength in those thighs to provide stability, especially for the knee.
-Some deadlifts hip hinge and squat style will be good, where as the squat style will focus more on the anterior, the quads, the hip hinge style will focus more on the posterior, the hamstrings and glutes.
+Some deadlifts hip hinge and squat style will be good, whereas the squat style will focus more on the anterior, the quads, the hip hinge style will focus more on the posterior, the hamstrings, and glutes.
 Just enough training to create some strength in the upper leg is good enough, no need for extremely heavy lifts.

-Next, between the lower- and upper-body we’ll find the all important hips on which a lot hinges (pun intended).
+Next, between the lower- and upper-body we’ll find the all-important hips on which a lot hinges (pun intended).

 No golf swing is going to look good with weak or tight hips.
-Good flexibility and mobility of the hips is super important for a good golf swing, especially to get the hips following through into the pivot.
+Good flexibility and mobility of the hips are super important for a good golf swing, especially to get the hips following through into the pivot.
 Get-up variations and lunges are great to work on strength and flexibility at the same time.
 Kettlebell swings and kettlebell get-ups, which we’ve already covered, are great for the hips.

 We’ve covered the lower-body and the hinge connecting the lower- to the upper-body, now it’s time to look at the core.

-Once you’ve established a good stable, firm and strong base, then you have the core, or rather the torso, this needs to be strong and have good rotational skills.
-As the backswing, downswing and follow-through is rotation, this needs to be put as a priority, and proper mobility at the thoracic spine is going to be the most important.
-Issues with the thoracic are going to be felt in the knees, hips and lumbar area as they will try and compensate.
+Once you’ve established a good stable, firm, and strong base, then you have the core, or rather the torso, this needs to be strong and have good rotational skills.
+As the backswing, downswing, and follow-through is rotation, this needs to be put as a priority, and proper mobility at the thoracic spine is going to be the most important.
+Issues with the thoracic are going to be felt in the knees, hips, and lumbar area as they will try and compensate.

 During a swing the golfer will be in a slight hip hinge, therefore good strong posterior muscles like the gluteus maximus and erector spinae are going to be extremely important, as a sore back will cut any golf game short.
-There isn’t much lateral flexion going on during a swing, so things like the quadratus lumborus take a backstep on the list of priorities.
-Although there isn’t much pulling other than at the leading lattisimus dorsi during the downswing, the lats are important, especially for protection of the shoulders, good lat activation also provides a more solid base to swing with.
-Again, not the biggest priority, but should not to be forgotten and certainly included in the training program.
+There isn’t much lateral flexion going on during a swing, so things like the quadratus lumborum take a backstep on the list of priorities.
+Although there isn’t much pulling other than at the leading latissimus dorsi during the downswing, the lats are important, especially for the protection of the shoulders, good lat activation also provides a more solid base to swing with.
+Again, not the biggest priority, but should not be forgotten and certainly included in the training program.

-Diagonal patterns force you to engage your abs and obliques by resisting the forces pulling you in the opposite direction, not only will this power your swing, but it will keep your back protected through high speed swings.
+Diagonal patterns force you to engage your abs and obliques by resisting the forces pulling you in the opposite direction, not only will this power your swing, but it will keep your back protected through high-speed swings.

 Golfing without strength is like a speed train without brakes.
 You’re going to crash.